hww/XiGameTool/README.md

 ## Introduction

 The scene editor in Unity 3D has enough features to work with small scenes.
-But when I need to edit scenes with lots of play zones, I sometimes miss the control system for selective categories or layers.
-This very simple plugin lets you add two additional panels to the level editor.
-The tool controls the visibility and color any debug rendering information: gizmos, lines, colliders etc.
+But when I need to edit scenes with lots of play zones, I sometimes miss the control system for selective categories, layers or sets.
+This very simple plugin lets you add three additional panels to the level editor.
+The tool controls the visibility and color for any debug information rendering such as _gizmos_, _splines_, _colliders_ etc.  The layers managing tool has simple for layer locking

-- **Visibility and color management of Unity layers** _used for managing the primitives related on Unity Layers_.
+- **Visibility and color management of Unity layers** _For managing the primitives related on Unity Layers_.
-- **Manage the visibility of object categories** _used for managing data by categories: cameras, spawners, splines, etc_.
+- **Manage the visibility of object categories** _For managing scene data by gtoups (_camera_, _gameplay_, _battle_ etc) and by categories (_spawner_, _traversal_, _splines_ etc)_.
-- **Manage the visibility of object set** _used formanaging the objects sets: grass, scrpable, target pointes, etc_.
+- **Manage the visibility of object set** _For managing the objects sets such as _scrpable, _target pointes_, etc_.

+It is easy to modify tool to have your custom lists of _levels_, _categories_, _sets_.

-In addition to management, the panels display object statistics and control simple but clear management of layer locking.
+In addition to management, the panels display the object's statistics.

-Similarly, you can add a visibility control panel for game zones or Unity tags.

 As a result of the results of the use of this extension has shown high efficiency on large commercial projects.

 ## Install